-The possible contributions to the HK far detector are discussed in the Appendix taking into account existing expertise in the different technical services of the laboratories and/or the presence of infrastructure (such as Memphyno at APC) that can be exploited for HK.
-Possible synergies with other activities on PMTs in France (KM3NeT or JUNO) have also been considered and will be further investigated. exploited, in the coming months.
+The possible contributions to the HK far detector are discussed in the Appendix taking into account existing expertise in the different technical services of the laboratories and/or the presence of infrastructure (such as Memphyno water tank [1] at the APC laboratory in Paris) that can be exploited for HK.
+Possible synergies with other activities on PMTs in France (KM3NeT or JUNO) have also been considered and will be further investigated.